 small_feature_vector

-.
-Must be a named list of lists with elementsf_hat
+functionality to compute these nuisance estimates).
+Must be a named list of lists with elementsf0_hat

 .
-Each of these is itself a list of lengthK
+If using sample splitting, each of these is itself a list of length2K

 and"survival_time_MSE"